vinay-ramesh/React-hooks/README.md

    - Here **number** is the dependency variable, so whenever number changes, then only slowFuction calls, whenever **dark**(another state varibale) updated, component again re-rendered and useMemo helps to send the memoised value of slowFunction.
    - So useMemo function calls on every render of the component and this stores the returned value in a memory.
 This sometimes causes the performance and memory overheads.
    - **Referencial Equality** - When you start to compare two variables of object datatype(may be an arrays or objects type) in JS, there will always be a comparision of reference of those two objects
    - Whenever function/component runs every time, new reference for the object is created, even though the values within the objects are never updated.
-Hence we should make use of useMemo inoreder to avoid the **Referencial Equality**.
+Hence we should make use of useMemo inorder to avoid the **Referencial Equality**.

    ```javascript
    const themeStyles = useMemo(() => {